18th August 2026

 What’s more romantic than a day of indulgence at the historic Turkish Baths and Spa in Harrogate?
 However, this is not an ordinary spa, not by any stretch.
 The Moorish design gives it a sense of old-world opulence, all restored to its former glories with painted ceilings, Islamic arches and ornate Italian mosaics.

 The result is a perfect place to relax with your partner.
-You’ll start your experience in the heated Frigidarium, before moving into steam rooms, heat chambers, plunge pools and relaxation beds.
+You’ll start your experience in the heated Frigidarium (the cooling and relaxation room where your spa journey begins), before moving into steam rooms, heat chambers, plunge pools and relaxation beds.
 If that’s not enough, you can complete your experience with a series of treatments and spa packages.

 Why we love it: It’s the ultimate in luxurious R&R and unique to Yorkshire.